ideaChenGo/WiFiMan/README.md

+# Testing branch for v1.3
+- Rework on flash memory consumption.
+- Ability to add other form input (radio butoon,select,check box..)
+- Disable mqtt config by default
+- Easier to use api.

 # WiFiMan + ESP8266OTA
 Wifiman is Wifi manager for ESP8266 with customizable web UI and ability to config mqtt and control via serial.
 ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.